Research-Based

 GNC Probiotic Complex Benefits

-By replenishing healthy bacteria, GNC Probiotic Complex improves digestive health, reduces the incidence of diarrhea and IBS (irritable bowel syndrome), addresses intestinal inflammation, and supports your immune system.
-The use of LAB4 Probiotics is clinically shown to improve gastrointestinal symptoms for athletes during training and has mental benefits by reducing anxiety and depression.
-It is interesting to note the almost complete absence of any structure-function claims attributed to LAB4 Probiotics on the GNC website and their packaging.
+By replenishing healthy bacteria, GNC Probiotic Complex enhances digestive health, reduces diarrhea and IBS (irritable bowel syndrome) incidents, addresses intestinal inflammation, and supports immune function.
+LAB4 Probiotics are clinically proven to improve gastrointestinal symptoms in training athletes and provide mental benefits by reducing anxiety and depression.
+Notably, GNC’s website and packaging make minimal structure-function claims regarding LAB4 Probiotics’ documented benefits.

 GNC Probiotic Complex For Digestive Health